kristinev7/DataVisualization/Study1/ReadMe.md

     -- started on bubble chart viewing and designing\
 Goal for next session\
     -- continue bubble editing\
-    -- edit chart area to reasonable size that looks like a football field 10/10/22\
+    -- edit chart area to reasonable size that looks like a football field\
+10/10/22\
+-- run into some trouble with test1, create test2draft which works\
--- radio button: week, season
+-- radio button: week, pass works\
--- checkbox: pass,
+-- need to adjust grid size and bubble size\